-Hours: 2 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Domestic Violence Law

-This course allows students to assist in the representation of actual clients who are either the subject of, or have been sued, in a domestic violence court proceeding (Orders of Protection).
-Although students are responsible for assisting in all aspects of the representation, including client correspondence, motions, briefs, and litigation on behalf of the client, depending upon the number of cases assigned, students may assist individually or in teams.
+Course Frequency: Offered when student interest and faculty availability allow correspondence, motions, briefs, and litigation on behalf of the client, depending upon the number of cases assigned, students may assist individually or in teams.
 Although every effort will be made to confine student participation to the prescribed class time, students may have to participate in hearings, meetings, depositions, and other client related matters outside of the regularly scheduled class time.
 All work undertaken by this clinical experience is supervised by a Tennessee licensed faculty member.
 Successful completion of "Domestic Violence Law" is a prerequisite for this course.